gcherubini/android-pipeline/README.md

 If you want to run your tests for only one build type (this can be important for a large test suite) you can use ./gradlew testDebug or ./gradlew testRelease.

+5 - Open the generated reports:

+When you run this task some tests reports are generated, it is placed in:
+"app/build/reports/tests/testDebugUnitTest/index.html"
+"app/build/reports/tests/testReleaseUnitTest/index.html"

-## Learning the basics of Android UI testing
+## Basics of Android UI testing

 1 - Be connected with some Android device (real or emulator)